-The Company is principally engaged in investment holding activities and trading of plastic and petroleum products, whilst the principal activities of the subsidiaries are as stated in Note 5 to the financial statements.
+The Company is principally engaged in investment holding activities and trading of plastic and paper products, whilst the principal activities of the subsidiaries are as stated in Note 5 to the financial statements.

-There have been no significant changes in the nature of these activities during the financial year other than the Company also engages in the trading of petroleum products.
+There have been no significant changes in the nature of these activities during the financial year.